X

 Focus Features

 Kate Hudson is nominated for an Oscar for her performance in this clever take on on a musician biopic.
 The film follows Neil Diamond tribute act Lightning & Thunder, which consists of married musicians Mike (Hugh Jackman) and Claire Sardinia (Hudson).
 They experience all the ups and downs and dramatic moments and struggles with addiction and mental health that big stars face, but on a smaller, more intimate scale.
+It gives regular people the music biopic treatment, which is pretty unique and cool.
 The film comes from music drama specialist Craig Brewer (Hustle & Flow).
 It's "so good, so good, so good!" -Liam Mathews [Trailer]

 Black Phone 2